Pizza driver homepage

 What's wrong with this picture!

-From the charts above, one can deduce that delivery drivers and wait-persons have very similar jobs.
-The driver does the same work as a wait-person step-by-step with the customer.
-It's just that drivers do it differently.
-Most of the driver's work takes place behind the scenes, as opposed to a wait-person who largely works in your sight.
+From the charts above, one can deduce that delivery drivers and waitresses have very similar jobs.
+The driver does the same work as a waitress step-by-step with the customer.
+It's just that drivers do it somewhat differently.
+Most of the driver's work takes place behind the scenes, as opposed to a waitress who works mostly in plain sight.
 The job's dynamics are worse on the driver.
-They work outside and drive to the customer's house.
-There's more overhead because of the car maintenance and there's the safety risk.
+They work outdoors and drive to the customer's house.
+Drivers have a much greater safety risk.
+There's no company car, so they use their personal vehicle and pay for the overhead of running it.
 It seems that drivers have more duties.
 They do more than just drive, such as wash dishes and prepare dough all night between deliveries.
-Wait-persons don't double as dishwasher, for example, which is a minimum wage job in itself.
+Waitresses don't double as dishwasher, for example, which is a minimum wage job in itself.

-There's only one area that appears more difficult for a wait-person.
+There's only one area that appears more difficult for a waitress.
 They interact more with customers.
-A customer can communicate spontaneously and a wait-person watches if they need anything.
+A customer can communicate spontaneously and a waitress must watch to see if they need anything.
 It should be noted that delivery customers don't need this level of attention because they enjoy the convenience of not leaving their house.
-Dine-in attention is compensated by the convenience of delivery.
-At any rate, wait-persons have it harder in this one area.
-We must remember that this is just one aspect of the job among many.
+Thus, extra attention for dine-in is compensated by convenience from the driver's work.
+At any rate, waitresses have it harder in this one area.
+We must remember that this is only one aspect of the job among many.
 Unfortunately, most people look here and no further.
 The main problem is that people forget the service that was done by the delivery driver.
-It's a service they don't often see because most of it was done out of the customer's sight.
+It's a service they often don't see because most of it was performed out of sight.

-When one considers all aspects of the job, both jobs work hard and earn the tip.
-You ought to tip the driver the same amount as a wait-person.
+When one considers the totality of the job, both jobs work hard and earn the tip.
+You ought to tip the driver the same amount as a waitress.
 They also deserve 15%.
 They deserve nothing less.

-Since you tip the wait-person, please tip the pizza driver
+Since you tip the waitress, please tip the pizza driver.

-Note: This was not intended to insult wait-persons.
-Our comparison depends on the fact that people tip wait-persons.
+Note: This page was not intended to insult waitresses.
+Our comparison depends on the fact that people customarily tip them.
 We mean no disrespect to waiters or waitresses.

 return to top